dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 * Only on a functional's parameter type, warrant attributes give rise to a *requirement* that the functional potentially *needs* to work properly.

-As an example, consider a functional taking a `pure` delegate parameter.
+As an example, consider a functional taking a `pure` function pointer parameter.
 In its internal logic, the functional might make use of memoization, or the fact that the parameter's return values are [unique](https://dlang.org/spec/const3.html#implicit_qualifier_conversions).
 In the case of uniqueness, omitting the requirement will result in invalid code,